Spain

 Dangerous Animals

 There are a lot of spiders in Spain, including the Black Widow.
-If you’re bitten by a spider, immediately kill it out of revenge.
-Oh, and yes, take the body to a medical professional to see if you might need any treatment.
+If you’re bitten by a spider, immediately kill it out of revenge, and take the body to a medical professional to see if you might need any treatment.

 Venomous Snakes are also in the country, and the same procedure applies to them.
-Well, don’t kill the snake, just try to get a picture of it, or see exactly what it looks like so you can describe it to a doctor.
-Bites can be fatal.
+Well, don’t kill the Snake, just try to get a picture of it, or see exactly what it looks like so you can describe it to a doctor.
+Bites can be fatal if not treated.

 Large Cats, Wolves, and Bears can be found in Spain, however, they’re all endangered and very low in numbers.
 The chances of seeing one are very low, and the chances of being attacked by one are even lower.
-I wouldn’t worry about it too much, but maybe don’t go hiking alone in regions where the animals are known to habitat.
+While the chances of an encounter are low, it’s wise to take precautions when hiking in known habitats.

 On Land